Configuring syslog on ESXi

 VMware ESXi hosts run a Syslog service (vmsyslogd) that provides a standard mechanism for logging messages from the VMkernel and other system components.
 By default in ESXi, these logs are placed on a local scratch volume or a ramdisk.
 To preserve the logs further, ESXi can be configured to place these logs to an alternate storage location on disk and to send the logs across the network to a Syslog server.

 Retention, rotation, and splitting of logs received and managed by a Syslog server are fully controlled by that Syslog server.
 ESXi cannot configure or control log management on a remote Syslog server.
-For more information, see the documentation for the Syslog server.
+Additionally, forwarding specific log files (e.g. hostd.log or vmkernal.log) to the Syslog server is unsupported.
+For more information, see the documentation for that specific Syslog server.

 Environment